chuwen95/Deduplication/README.md

 # Deduplication
-Remove duplicate strings from multiple files and store in one result file
+Use memory for multiple text deduplication and save the result to a file

 For Windows OS only